zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    - **Key permissions**: Leave set to 0 selected.
    - **Secret permissions**: Select this, and then select **Select All**, to give yourself full rights to manage secrets.
    - **Certificate permissions**: Leave set to 0 selected.
-   - **Select principal**: Enter the email address of the account you are logged into the Azure portal with, select the user object that appears, and then click **Select**.
+   - **Select principal**: Enter the email address of the account you are logged into the Azure portal with, select the user object that appears, and then choose **Select**.
    - **Authorized application**: Leave set to None selected.

    ![The values specified above are entered into the Add access policy dialog.](media/key-vault-add-access-policy.png "Key Vault")